topkecleon/telegram-bot-bash/doc/4_expert.md

 `Hebrew`, `Arabic` and more.
 See [Wikipedia](https://en.wikipedia.org/wiki/UTF-8) for more details.

 #### Setting up your Environment
-In general `bash` and `GNU` utitities are UTF-8 aware if you to setup your environment and your scripts accordingly:
+In general `bash` and `GNU` utitities are UTF-8 aware  aware if you to setup your environment and your scripts accordingly (_locale setting_):

 1. Your Terminal and Editor must support UTF-8:
    Set Terminal and Editor locale to UTF-8, eg. in `Settings/Configuration` select UTF-8 (Unicode) as Charset.

-2. Set `Shell` environment to UTF-8 in your  `.profile` and your scripts.
+2. Set `Shell` locale environment to UTF-8 in your  `.profile` and your scripts.
 The usual settings are:

 ```bash
 export 'LC_ALL=C.UTF-8'